 Basically, everything you watch on Sky is available on Sky Stream without the need for expensive gadgets or having to wait for an engineer to install any additional equipment.

-As Sky Stream operates entirely via a broadband connection, you’ll need a minimum speed of at least 10Mbps.
-However, we would recommend having at least a superfast fibre broadband connection of around 30-40Mbps.
+As Sky Stream operates entirely via a broadband connection, you’ll need a minimum speed of at least 25Mbps, according to its own terms & conditions.
 Otherwise, using Sky Stream might clog up your internet connection, leaving little bandwidth for anyone else in your home.

 The Sky Stream puck is Sky’s small but powerful streaming device that turns any TV into a smart TV.
 It can also be used in conjunction with other Sky Stream pucks, or with Sky Glass, to share your Sky TV subscription to every room in the house.